dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Carlo Vicari:**
- i have i have
+ i have
-some thoughts on on countries and their willingness to you know use cryptocurrency or block chains in general and stuff like that um i see it as kind of being like a domino effect um so the only thing that these countries dislike more than block chains are their necks
+some thoughts on on countries and their willingness to you know use cryptocurrency or block chains in general and stuff like that um i see it as kind of being like a domino effect so the only thing that these countries dislike more than block chains are their necks